I like Vector Graphics.

-It was really interesting to see the number of people who recognized me from the badge!
+At the event, it was really interesting to see the number of people who recognized me from the badge!

 Later on, after seeing how outdated my old namecards looked like, I made new ones to replace it!

-I couldnt help but to use the lovely picture that Fari snapped me for the front.
+I couldn’t help but to use the lovely picture that Fari snapped me for the front.
 The back are some of the characters for my award winning book if I ever stop procrastinating.

 Anyway namecards are very useful for during events such as blogger events for exchanging information with each other, rather than using a scrap of paper and pen.
 And it looks much more professional when you whip out your card, arch your eyebrows and say suavely, “Here is my card!”

 I’ve since updated my namecard to this one